RoseTheFlower/MetroSteam/README.md

 My quest was to make the new windows look as close as possible to those of [the original Metro skin](https://steamcommunity.com/groups/metroforsteam).

 ## Installation
-* [Download](https://github.com/PhantomGamers/EnableNewSteamFriendsSkin/releases) beta 3 of the latest patcher to allow for customization.
+* [Download](https://github.com/PhantomGamers/EnableNewSteamFriendsSkin/releases) the latest patcher to allow for customization.
 * Save the [.css](https://raw.githubusercontent.com/RoseTheFlower/newsteamchat/master/friends.custom.css) to your PC and put in your Steam/clientui/ folder.
 * Launch the patcher and wait for it to apply the changes.
 * Close and open the chat and friends windows if necessary.